CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-client/computec-wms-android-version.md

 ## Download and Installation

-Download the installation file from [here](../../../releases/download.md) and then extract and transfer it to the device.
+Download the installation file from [this link](../../../releases/download.md) and then extract and transfer it to the device.

 Using a file manager app, navigate to the download folder and tap the file to begin the installation, provided all necessary permissions are properly configured.